 CERF + (craft emergency relief fund) has a wonderful Artist Career Resource page.
 CERF+ is committed to keeping the craft field strong by keeping professional craft artists at work.
 Good business practices contribute to the likelihood of rebounding from setbacks, whether due to minor mishaps or major emergencies.CERF+ produces live conference presentations and articles on insurance and other topics that help artists strengthen their business practices.

 Harriette Estel Berman has a ferociously helpful website called Professional Guidelines.
-It has professional guide lines like: working with digital images, tips to getting into juried shows, resources for legal and professional advice and much more.
+It has professional guidelines like working with digital images, tips for getting into juried shows, resources for legal and professional advice, and much more.
 It is a good read.
-She also has a video about professional practices on line at “The Good, the bad and the Ugly“.
-This is the link for all of her presentations called “Herriete Estel Berman Slideshares”
+She also has a video about professional practices online at “The Good, the Bad and the Ugly“.
+This is the link for all of her presentations called “Harriete Estel Berman Slideshares”

 Selling Your Artwork

 Traditional large scale craft shows:

 Artisans sell their work out of their homes, during “kiln openings” through Etsy or their own web pages or blogs as well as large-scale arts and crafts shows.